How to Reward Agile Teams

 Some Troublesome Rewards

 Bonuses and incentives can work against the goals of agile.
-For example, rewards that single out individual performers discourage teamwork.
+For example, rewards that single out individual performers discourage agile teamwork.
 I’ve seen these in the form of “Programmer of the Year,” “Team Member of the Month,” “Most Valuable Contributor” and more.

 Other types of rewards encourage suboptimizing behavior.
 Many of us have stories about testers who were rewarded based on the number of bugs they found.
 This type of reward led one tester I met to log over 200 entries into the defect tracking system for a single bug.